whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/Docs/Battery/hibernate-at-low-battery.md

 Now we are done!

 ## Other things
-- I have not tested if this works without hibernation.
-In the original [thread](https://applelife.ru/threads/hibernate-pri-razrjade-batarei.2874421/), usr-sse2 said it needs working hibernation, but notifying the sleep button at the specified level would mean sleep at that level, right?
-I will test later.
 - I also have not tested this on Windows.
 I will update this doc when I do.